 Investigate.
 Inform.
 Inspire.

-Raincoast publishes scientific, technical and popular material on a range of conservation issues, as well as our annual newsletter, Tracking Raincoast.
+Raincoast publishes scientific papers and popular reports on a range of conservation issues as well as updates on our work and conservation efforts.

 Raincoast undertakes primary research to investigate species and ecological processes to further our conservation objectives.
 We work with First Nations, academic institutions, government scientists and other NGO’s to perform on-the-ground research.
 We operate a lab at the University of Victoria, a research station on Denny Island, and a research vessel.

 Building from our research, and placing scientific information into a broader ecological context, Raincoast publishes both popular and technical material in our reports and books.
 We use this material to inform the public, stakeholders and decision makers and support decisions that protect marine and terrestrial ecosystem components and function.